Witch (word): Early modern period

 Johannes Nider and other 15th century writers used the Latin term maleficus to mean witch—a person who performed maleficium, harmful acts of sorcery, against others.
 The introduction of the idea of demonic forces empowering the acts of maleficium gave the term witch new connotations of idolatry and apostasy that were adopted by Malleus Maleficarum (1486), but these remained disputed despite papal injunctions to take action against witches.

 In the Friuli region of Italy, there was agrarian visionary tradition known as the benandanti (literally 'well-farers'), who said that they battled witches, but who inquisitors nevertheless determined were witches themselves.

 Modern

 In current colloquial English witch is typically applied to women, with the male equivalent being warlock or wizard.
 Contemporary dictionaries currently distinguish four meanings of the noun witch, including: a person (especially a woman) credited with malignant supernatural powers; a practitioner of neo-pagan tradition or religion (such as Wicca); a mean or ugly old woman: hag crone; or, a charming or alluring girl or woman.
 Figurative use to refer to a bewitching young girl begins in the 18th century.

+The application of the word in modern times has ties to newer women's movements showing a connection between the many origins of the word to the treatment of women today.
+An example can be found in Rome during a demonstration against the Italian laws around abortion, around 100,000 women chanted in unison: